 - Contributions may be local, national or international

 - Must be an SGO Member

 Selection and Presentation

 The Honors and Awards Committee solicits nominees from the membership at large.
 The SGO Membership Committee then evaluates and recommends nominees to the Honors and Awards Committee with the final selection made by the Foundation Council.
 This award is presented at the Annual Meeting on Women’s Cancer.
-Submit a nomination online; completed nominations must be electronically submitted by Nov.
-6, 2015.

 - Carol Aghajanian, MD, Memorial Sloan Kettering Cancer Center

 - Gillian Monica Thomas, MD, Sunnybrook Odette Cancer Center

 - Linus T. Chuang, MD, Icahn School of Medicine at Mount Sinai

 - Deborah Armstrong, MD, Johns Hopkins Medicine